juxt/joplin/README.md

 ### Calling Joplin from your code

-Calling joplin from your code required that you have loaded the `joplin.core` namespace and also the namespaces of the database plugins you intend to use.
-Then you can call one of 5 multi-methods to perform the same 5 actions as described above to the leiningen plugin.
+Calling joplin from your code requires that you have loaded the `joplin.core` namespace and also the namespaces of the database plugins you intend to use.
+Then you can call one of 5 multi-methods to perform the same 5 actions as described above in the leiningen plugin section.
 The multi-methods are; `joplin.core/migrate-db`, `joplin.core/rollback-db`, `joplin.core/seed-db`, `joplin.core/reset-db`, `joplin.core/create-migration`.

 All the multi-methods takes a `target` map as it's first argument and additional optional arguments.

 The target map must have this shape;
 ```
-{:db {:type DB-TYPE, setting1: DB-SETTINGS, :setting2: DB-SETTING}
+{:db {:type DB-TYPE, DB-SETTING1: "foo", :DB-SETTING2: "bar", ...}
  :migrator "path to a folder on the classpath"
  :seed "name of a var in a namespace on the classpath"
  }